 Having a 4-Year Focus in a 1-Year World

-Right now, we have parents in our Paying for College 101 Facebook group telling us that they’re losing sleep.
+At least, that’s what the parents in our Paying for College 101 Facebook group are telling us.

 College admissions are difficult, but most parents find the process of paying for college even more stressful.
 Unfortunately, it all seems focused on one thing – getting the freshman year paid for.

 There’s more to it than that, of course.
 There are three other years of college.

 Having a 4-year focus in a world that seems determined to only talk about one is an important step in helping parents get some sleep!

 Keep a Larger Perspective

 Unfortunately, both parents and students can make poor decisions when they take a freshman year focus.
 They may decide on a college that’s unaffordable without a variety of scholarships – only to find that those scholarships don’t renew.

 Families can also find themselves in a debt crisis if they overreach on the freshman year and don’t have enough leeway left for future college semesters – or upcoming kids who will also be attending school.

 To avoid these issues, make sure your decisions are using a wide lens.
 Before you make a financial decision, ask yourself, “Is this sustainable for four years?
 Will I be able to do this for other children coming behind?”

 When you keep the big picture in view, you’ll be in a better position – not just for this year, but for the future years as well.